Bentley Bentayga

-The Bentley Bentayga is a mid-size luxury crossover SUV produced by Bentley Motors since late 2015.
-It is brand's first production SUV (ignoring the 6 special Dominators built for the Sultan of Brunei in the 1990s).

-Its body is manufactured at the Volkswagen Zwickau-Mosel Plant in Germany, then painted and assembled at Bentley Motor's factory in Crewe, United Kingdom.
+The Bentley Bentayga is a luxury SUV produced by British marque Bentley Motors.
+Introduced in late 2015, it is the brand's first luxury crossover SUV.
+Its body is manufactured at the Volkswagen Zwickau-Mosel Plant in Germany, then painted and assembled at Bentley's factory in Crewe, United Kingdom.

-Concept car
+Concept

 Bentley's first SUV was previewed as the Bentley EXP 9 F concept car at the 2012 Geneva Motor Show.
 The concept car was based upon the Volkswagen Group MLB platform, powered by a 6.0 L W12 engine producing 600 hp.
 The initial design of the EXP 9 F was redesigned to achieve "more traditional SUV proportions and less retro surfacing."
+An early name for the model was the Falcon.

 The production version was announced in July 2013.
-The Bentley EXP 9 F's design proved to be controversial, and it received a mixed response from the automobile press.
+The Bentley EXP 9 F's design received a mixed response from the motoring press.
 After some criticism for the design of the EXP 9 F, Bentley announced that it would change the styling for the production versions.